 USEF Rule DR120.1 and DR120.5: Hats and Helmets

 "and protective headgear as defined in DR120.5 and in compliance with GR801."
 Article 5 adds, "At any time while mounted on the competition grounds, all riders under age 18, all riders while on horses competing in national level tests, all riders competing in Para-Equestrian tests, and all riders while on non-competing horses, must wear protective headgear as defined by this rule and otherwise in compliance with GR801.
 When a horse is competing in both national and FEI levels or tests (e.g. Fourth Level and PSG), the rider must wear protective headgear at all times when mounted on that horse on the competition grounds and during all tests.
 Any rider violating this rule at any time must immediately be prohibited from further riding until such headgear is properly in place.
 Any other exhibitor may wear protective headgear at any level of competition without penalty from the judge.
 Protective headgear is defined as a riding helmet which meets or exceeds ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
 The harness must be secured and properly fitted."

 Dover Saddlery recommends that all riders wear ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) certified helmets at all times.
 For your dressage test, choose a helmet in a dark, conservative color or top it with a dark helmet cover.
 You'll find all sorts of ASTM/SEI certified helmets that will both protect and flatter you in the dressage ring.
-Some examples include the Charles Owen Wellington Professional, the Troxel Grand Prix Classic Helmet and the IRH Olympian Helmet.
+Some examples include the Charles Owen Wellington Professional and the Troxel Grand Prix Classic Helmet.